 A condition of continuing to operate an item of PPE may be to perform regular major inspections for faults regardless of whether parts of the item are replaced (for example, Occupational Health and Safety Act no. 85 of 1993 requires lifting equipment to be inspected once a year).
 When each major inspection is performed, its cost is recognised in the carrying amount of the item of PPE as a replacement if the recognition criteria are satisfied.
-Any remaining carrying amount of the cost of the previous inspection (asdistinct from physical parts) is derecognised.
-This occurs regardless of whether the cost of the previous inspection was identified in the transaction in which the item was acquired or constructed If necessary, thecost of an existing inspection component may be used to estimate the cost of a future similar inspection.
+Any remaining carrying amount of the cost of the previous inspection (as distinct from physical parts) is derecognised.
+This occurs regardless of whether the cost of the previous inspection was identified in the transaction in which the item was acquired or constructed.
+If necessary, the estimated cost of a future similar inspection may be used as an indication of what the cost of the existing inspection component was when the item was acquired or constructed.